 I used SUMPRODUCT for years due to potential compatibility problems (xlfn error).
 But now it’s 2018!
 I use COUNTIFS 🙂

 My name is Kevin Lehrbass.
-I’m a Data Analyst at McKinsey.
+I’m a Data Analyst.

 This is my personal blog about Microsoft Excel.